 Am I a good candidate for dental bridges?

-Dental bridges utilize the support of your remaining surrounding teeth to hold a prosthetic tooth between the gap caused by a missing tooth.
+Dental bridges utilize the support of your remaining surrounding teeth.
+They hold a prosthetic tooth between the gap caused by a missing tooth.
 They will require some enamel removal of your surrounding teeth to make space for the bridge.

-To be a good candidate for a dental bridge, you must have surrounding teeth that are strong enough to support this oral appliance.
-Dr. Linton and Dr. Davis can evaluate your smile and determine if dental bridges are right for you.
+To be a good candidate for a dental bridge, you must have surrounding teeth that are strong enough to support the oral appliance.
+Dr. Voelker, Dr. Linton, and Dr. Davis can evaluate your smile and determine if dental bridges are right for you.

 What is the difference between a dental implant and a dental bridge?

 Dental implants require a surgical component, while dental bridges do not.
-With implants, a titanium post is placed beneath your soft tissues and allowed to heal as it fuses together with your jawbone.
-Dental bridges are less invasive, as they do not go beneath your soft tissues during application.
+To get a dental implant, your dentist will place a titanium post beneath your gum tissue and allow your mouth to heal over it.
+During the healing period, it fuses together with your jawbone.
+Dental bridges are less invasive, as they do not go beneath your soft tissues or require oral surgery during the application.

 How should I care for my dental bridge?

-Dr. Linton and Dr. Davis will show you how to properly brush and floss around and beneath your dental bridge.
+Dr. Linton, Dr. Voelker, and Dr. Davis will show you how to properly brush and floss around and beneath your dental bridge.